MicrosoftDocs/fabric-docs/docs/real-time-analytics/event-streams/bring-events-to-fabric-from-eventhub.md

 ---
-title: Bring your real-time events to Fabric Lakehouse from Azure Event Hubs to build near real-time report
+title: Bring your real-time events to Microsoft Fabric to build near real-time report
 description: This tutorial provides an end-to-end demonstration of how to use event streams feature to bring your real-time events to Fabric Lakehouse from Azure Event Hubs to build near real-time report. ms.reviewer: spelluru ms.author: xujiang1